quorum1/governance/docs/rules-and-regulations.md

 ## SECTION 1.
 Organization.

-### Section 1.01. **Name and Status.**
+### Section 1.01.
+Name and Status.

 The name of the organization is Quorum One, LLC (referred to in these Rules and Regulations as the “Organization”).

-### Section 1.02. **Nondiscrimination.**
+### Section 1.02.
+Nondiscrimination.

 The Organization shall not arbitrarily discriminate on the basis of race, nationality, religion, age, gender, sexual orientation, disability, political affiliation, or otherwise.

-## SECTION 2. **Membership.**
+## SECTION 2.
+Membership.

-### Section 2.01. **Classification of members.**
+### Section 2.01.
+Classification of members.

 The Organization shall have three classes of members:
-a.
-Partners (Organizational Owners)
+1. Partners (Organizational Owners)
-b.
-Contributor
+1. Contributor
-c.
-Community members
+1. Community members

 ### Section 2.02. **Membership Qualifications.**

 Any person may become and remain a member of this Organization by:
-- Being sponsored by an existing member; and
+1. Being sponsored by an existing member; and
-- Meeting the qualifications set forth for each Membership Classification; and
+1. Meeting the qualifications set forth for each Membership Classification; and
-Making full payment of any non-refundable membership fee as set forth in Section 2.06 of these Rules and Regulations.
+1. Making full payment of any non-refundable membership fee as set forth in Section 2.06 of these Rules and Regulations.

 ### Section 2.03. **Membership Qualifications by Classification.**

 The initial qualifications for each classification of membership are as follows:
-Community member:
+1. Community member:
-Community member must have and be able to clearly articulate an interest in one or more of the Organization’s Industries of Practice; or
+	1. Community member must have and be able to clearly articulate an interest in one or more of the Organization’s Industries of Practice; or
-Community member must have an active Partner or Contributor, to act as their Sponsor and provide a recommendation; and Membership nomination must be seconded by a Partner or Contributor.
+	1. Community member must have an active Partner or Contributor, to act as their Sponsor and provide a recommendation; and
+	1. Membership nomination must be seconded by a Partner or Contributor.
-Must agree to these Rules and Regulations and sign a Community Member Agreement.
+	1. Must agree to these Rules and Regulations and sign a Community Member Agreement.

-Contributor member:
+1. Contributor member:
-Meets all Community criteria; and
+	1. Meets all Community criteria; and
-Nomination must be seconded by a Partner or Contributor.
+	1. Nomination must be seconded by a Partner or Contributor.
-Appointment must be approved by Org Point (“OP”) or OP’s delegate(s).
+	1. Appointment must be approved by Org Point (“OP”) or OP’s delegate(s).
-Meets technical criteria for Organization’s Industries of Practice, as demonstrated by a combination of education and practical experience and as determined by the individual who nominated the prospective Contributor  and the person who seconded such nomination.
+	1. Meets technical criteria for Organization’s Industries of Practice, as demonstrated by a combination of education and practical experience and as determined by the individual who nominated the prospective Contributor  and the person who seconded such nomination.

-Partner Member:
+1. Partner Member:
-Meets all Contributor Criteria; and
+	1. Meets all Contributor Criteria; and
-Membership must be approved by the unanimous consent of a quorum of the Partner Members.
+	1. Membership must be approved by the unanimous consent of a quorum of the Partner Members.
 A quorum for purposes of this section shall mean the vote of at least 75% of the Partner Members.
-Meets technical criteria for Partner, as demonstrated by a combination of education and practical experience and as determined by the individual who nominated the prospective Partner and the person who seconded such nomination.
+	1. Meets technical criteria for Partner, as demonstrated by a combination of education and practical experience and as determined by the individual who nominated the prospective Partner and the person who seconded such nomination.
 Such Partner shall at a minimum have experience successfully leading client projects for the Organization or another entity of comparable stature to the Organization.

 ### Section 2.04. **Membership Upgrades.**